- Visiting Chesapeake?

 When will I hear something?

 Candidates are evaluated on the basis of relevant education, experience, and desired skills and abilities.
 The hiring department will interview the most suitable applicants from the applicant pool.
 If you require an accommodation for the interview or to perform in the position, you must complete a "Request for Reasonable Accommodation" form, available in the Department of Human Resources. ( A reasonable accommodation is any modification or adjustment to a job or work environment that will enable a qualified applicant to participate in the hiring process, or will enable a qualified employee to perform the essential job functions).

 Following the interview portion of the process, the hiring manager will notify the selected candidate.
 The candidate will be asked to complete paperwork for several background checks.
 These background checks may include, but are not limited to, FBI Fingerprint check, a search of the National Sex Offender website, fingerprinting, Child Protective Services background check, a Division of Motor Vehicle transcript, a copy of your diploma or transcript, and two employment references.

 Once an offer of employment has been extended and accepted, the hiring department will notify all candidates who were interviewed but not selected via email.

 What else should I know about employment with the City of Chesapeake?

 Under the Immigration Reform and Control Act, you must provide evidence that you are either a citizen of the United States or an authorized alien before you can be employed with the City of Chesapeake.
-Ask for information about this requirement from the Department of Human Resources.

 In compliance with Federal and State employment opportunity laws, qualified applicants are considered for all positions without regard to race, color, religion, sex, national origin, age, marital status, or the presence of a non job-related medical condition or disability.